gttkeith/python-saxo/README.md

 * [requests](https://requests.readthedocs.io/en/master/) for Python
 * [Saxo Developer Account](https://www.developer.saxo/)

-### Info
+### Usage

-Create an app on your developer account (both DEMO/LIVE should work) using the following settings:
+Create an app on your developer account (both DEMO/LIVE will work) using the following settings:

 * Redirect URL: http://gttkeith.github.io/python-saxo/authcode
 * Grant Type: Code
 * Access control: ☑ Allow this app to be enabled for trading

+An example main.py has been provided in the repo, where app details are stored in a params.json file.

+pysaxo negotiates the authentication procedure using the complete OAuth2 authorisation flow.
+Sessions are proactively refreshed to prevent unexpected logouts.

 Creating a new session: